I acknowledge the Traditional Custodians of this area and their connection to Country, and pay my respects to their Elders past and present.

 Trailhead: Southern of end of the Cania Gorge Picnic Area

-The trail to the two caves is initially the same one as to The Overhang but after the turnstile (!) verges right.
+The trail to the two caves initially follows the same trail as the one as to The Overhang but after the turnstile (!), the trail then verges right.
+The trail itself is a relatively straight-forward walk with no great difficulty beyond climbing around the caves if you wish.

-You can sort of climb into each caves but unfortunately, both Dragon Cave and Bloodwood Cave were a bit underwhelming.
+Unfortunately though, both Dragon Cave and Bloodwood Cave were a bit underwhelming.
+Sigh.

 Distance: 3.2km return